- Getting spray foam insulation presents problems for homeowners

 - Other respiratory and breathing problems

-There are chemicals found with some spray foam types that contain carcinogenic properties (such as benzene), which can increase the chances of developing cancer.
+There are chemicals found with some earlier spray foam types that contain carcinogenic properties (such as benzene), which can increase the chances of developing cancer.
 Some also contain toluene, which has been linked to neurological damage, and xylene, a substance that can irritate skin and eyes.

 Additionally, the emissions released when applying spray foam can be damaging.
 We mentioned VOCs earlier, which react with chemicals in the air to form potentially dangerous compounds such as nitrogen dioxide.